deepjavalibrary/djl-serving/central/README.md

 ## Documentation

-The latest javadocs can be found on the [djl.ai website](https://javadoc.io/doc/ai.djl/serving/central/latest/index.html).

-You can also build the latest javadocs locally using the following command:
+You can build the latest javadocs locally using the following command:

 ```sh
 # for Linux/macOS: